kanueven/Hostels-Locator/README.md

 To test the functionality of the application do the following:

-1. Create a superuser account to work as the host account for the dummy data to be generated:
+1. Create a superuser account to manage the admin site:

 ```bash
 python manage.py createsuperuser